 Efficiency is affected by vehicle mass, powertrain, aerodynamic drag, and rolling resistance.

-A more efficient EV is typically lighter, has a low aerodynamic drag coefficient, and has an efficient powertrain that makes maximum use of regenerative braking.
+An efficient EV is lighter, has low aerodynamic drag coefficient, and an efficient powertrain that maximises regenerative braking.

 Why drive an efficient EV?